The University of Dallas is proud to be an educational partner of the Archdiocese

 - Prayerfully discern your graduate formation options.
 We're happy to guide you through

-the various program offerings at the University of Dallas Neuhoff School of Ministry.
+the various program offerings at the University of Dallas Neuhoff Institute for Ministry

-- Apply to your graduate program of interest at the University of Dallas Neuhoff School of Ministry.
+- Apply to your graduate program of interest at the University of Dallas Neuhoff Institute for Ministry & Evangelization.

 - Apply to the Christifideles Certification Program.
 You must be accepted in a graduate ministry program in order to be considered for